GiulioRossetti/cdlib/README.md

 Check out the official [tutorial](https://colab.research.google.com/github/GiulioRossetti/cdlib/blob/master/docs/CDlib.ipynb) to get started!

-If you would like to test ``CDlib`` functionalities withouth installing anything on your machine consider using the preconfigured Jupyter Hub instances offered by [SoBigData++](https://sobigdata.d4science.org/group/sobigdata-gateway/explore?siteId=20371853).
+If you would like to test ``CDlib`` functionalities without installing anything on your machine consider using the preconfigured Jupyter Hub instances offered by [SoBigData++](https://sobigdata.d4science.org/group/sobigdata-gateway/explore?siteId=20371853).

 ## Installation